HCShi/IONet/README.md

 # IONet
-This repo is the implementation of paper **Weakly-Supervised Action Localization via Embedding-Modeling Iterative Optimization.
+This repo is the implementation of paper **Weakly-Supervised Action Localization via Embedding-Modeling Iterative Optimization**.

 ## Recommended Environment
 * Python 3.6